clareliguori/clareliguori.github.io/_posts/2019-12-20-how-i-spent-my-time-this-year.md

 ![](/static/img/posts/time-chart-2019.jpeg){:class="img-blog-content" width="600px"}

-This is how I defined the set of activities that fall into each bucket.
-Again, every PE is unique; these are the activities that I personally spent most of my time on in 2019:
-* **Tech**: Writing and reviewing code & technical designs; service operations
-* **Product**: Discussions and writing docs related to roadmap and product ideas; meeting with customers and partners
-* **Project**: "Glue" work, like project planning, getting stuff out the door, keeping teams on track, and aligning with other teams
-* **Team**: Team meetings, one-on-ones, mentoring, interviewing, recruiting, promotion-related and other talent reviews, internal public speaking
-* **External**: Public speaking at conferences, working with open source groups, marketing discussions, creating content for Twitter and blogs

 When I put the data into a quarterly view, I found the results to be pretty interesting.
 The data turned out to be very aligned to the annual AWS calendar.
 Q1 and Q3 is when we do org-level career discussions and talent reviews, so it